innowizzboss/poke-fan-club/README.md

 # poke-fan-club
-this is for pokemon fan
+this is for pokemon fan club